cloudposse-archives/wp-quip/readme.txt

 1. WP Quip plugin Settings page
 2. WordPress post editor with a 'quip' shortcode
 3. Quip document embedded into a WordPress blog post
+4. Quip document embedded into a WordPress blog post

 == Changelog ==